Northern Ireland Registry of Self-Harm

 Project Aims

-• To inform the Public Health Agency and the Department of Health to shape the development of healthcare services and the provision of supports.
+• To inform the PHA and the Department of Health about the development of healthcare services and the provision of supports.

 Risk of repetition and subsequent self-harm following presentation to hospital with suicidal ideation: a longitudinal registry study.
 Griffin, E., Kavalidou, K., Bonner, B., O’Hagan, D., Corcoran, P. (2020).
 EClinicalMedicine. doi: 10.1016/j.eclinm.2020.100378.